 RELATED: Top Areas to Stay in Key West, FL

 After the short history lesson, grab a spot at one of the picnic tables to eat with your friends and family.
-Don’t forget your water shoes because there are tons of opportunities for activities in the southern part of the park!
+Don’t forget your water shoes because there are tons of opportunities for activities in the southern part of this Florida Keys park!
 Spend the rest of the day swimming, kayaking, and canoeing.